Open source · Built for Android

 Put your phone to work.

-Free, open source, runs entirely on your device.
+Free, open source, no telemetry.
 The hard part is deciding what to delegate first.

 Common questions